cloudfoundry/summit-hands-on-labs/na-2020/dev-and-ops-with-kubecf/README.md

 ```

-Congratulations you have successfully completed `Dev and Ops with KubeCF` hands on lab.
+Congratulations, you have successfully completed `Dev and Ops with KubeCF` hands on lab.
 Your training for developer peace is completed. :wink:

 ## Beyond the Lab